pyubero/microguilds/README.md

 To use migroguilds you don't need to install anything (for now it is not meant to be a package) but rather a collection of useful functions or cli applications.
 Simply clone this repo and start running our own developped applications or write your own!

-0. To clone the repository: `git clone https://github.com/pyubero/microguilds.git`
+- To clone the repository use: `git clone https://github.com/pyubero/microguilds.git`

+## Tutorials
+For a better experience, we have create some [tutorials](https://github.com/pyubero/uGuilds/tree/main/Tutorials) on how we personally use the functions available in this repo.
+They are somewhat deeply commented examples using mock organisms and a mock mastertable.

-## Contributing, Bug Reports :bug:
+## Contributing and bug reports :bug:

 We are always looking for people interested in helping with code development, documentation...
 If you wish to contribute, please first send any of us an email.